orbitdb/field-manual/01 Tutorial/02_Managing_Data.md

 ## Key Takeaways

+* OrbitDB supports many schemas and APIs for interacting with data.
+This functionality is managed in what are called **stores**.
+* OrbitDB comes with a handful of stores, and you can write your own.
 * Always `load()` your data before querying your database.
 You will be sad otherwise
 * While you technically _can_ store encoded media directly in a database, media files are best stored in OrbitDB
 *